docQodly/docs/docs/studio/roles/permissionsOverview.md

 ## Permissions

+The permissions grid provides a comprehensive interface for managing access control.

 ### Permission Types

 Permissions define essential actions on resources, covering tasks such as creation, reading, updating, deletion, description, execution (for functions), and promotion (also for functions).